OpenKneeboard/OpenKneeboard/assets/README.md

-Many thanks to Paul "Goldwolf" Wittingham for the awesome artwork :)
+Many thanks to Paul "Goldwolf" Whittingham for the awesome artwork :)